brunobelloni/AphidNet/README.md

 AphidNet is a Convolutional Neural Network trained with the VGG16 architecture with the weights of the imagenet competition.
 The classifier achieved a validation accuracy of **97.33%** when predicting 3 life stages of a _Rhopalosiphum padi_: nymph, wingless and winged.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 For the training of Convolutional Neural Network we used the **Keras** framework with **Tensorflow** as background.
-To speed up processing we use a GTX 760 2GB GPU together with
+To speed up processing we use a GTX 760 2GB GPU.

 ## VGG16 Architecture